dwootton/Altair-Express/docsrc/api/interactiontechniques.rst

 +-----------------------+------------------------+-----------------+--------------+

 The interaction typology is a set of interaction techniques that are helpful when using charts to explore data.
-These interaction techniques can be layered ontop of charts by simply layering them on top like:
+These interaction techniques can be now! layered ontop of charts by simply layering them on top like:

 .. altair-plot::